-- the lot must be a minimum of 0.6 ha (1.48 ac) in area; - on a rural residential lot, the ancillary structure must be located in a rear or interior side yard; - on an agricultural lot, an additional residential unit in an ancillary structure shall only be permitted through a minor variance granted by the Area Municipal Committee of Adjustment, to ensure all applicable policy criteria, zoning provisions and any local standards and requirements will be adequately addressed.
+- the lot must be a minimum of 0.6 ha (1.48 ac) in area; - on a rural residential lot, the ancillary structure must be located in a rear or interior side yard; - the siting, design and orientation of the ancillary structure, parking area and outdoor amenity area will allow for privacy for the occupants of the additional residential unit, principal dwelling and abutting residential properties; and, - an additional residential unit will satisfy MDS I, or not further reduce an existing insufficient MDS I setback.

+ADDITIONAL CRITERIA FOR ADDITIONAL RESIDENTIAL UNITS IN AN ANCILLARY STRUCTURE ON AN AGRICULTURAL LOT shall only be permitted through a minor variance granted by the Area Municipal Committee of Adjustment, to ensure all applicable policy criteria, zoning provisions and any local standards and requirements will be adequately addressed (i.e. through the review and conditions of approval);